330 Gregory Hall

 - Ph.D., Journalism-Advertising, School of Journalism, The University of Missouri

 - M.A., Advertising, College of Journalism and Communications, The University of Florida, Gainesville

 - M.B.A., Business-Marketing, The School of Business, Yonsei University, Seoul, South Korea

 - B.A., Journalism and Mass Communication, The College of Social Science, Hanyang University, Seoul, South Korea

-- Assistant Research Professor of Institute of Communications Research (ICR)
+- Associate Research Professor of Institute of Communications Research (ICR)